russell-archer/HelloIAPWorld/README.md

 A very minimal app to demo IAP testing in Xcode 12 and iOS14

 This iOS 14/Xcode 12 app presents a minimal exploration of what's required to support in-app purchases.
-For a more detailed treatment of in-app purchases, including how do acomplish receipt validation see [https://github.com/russell-archer/IAPDemo](https://github.com/russell-archer/IAPDemo).
+For a more detailed treatment of in-app purchases, including how to carry out receipt validation see [https://github.com/russell-archer/IAPDemo](https://github.com/russell-archer/IAPDemo).

 **Disclaimer**.
 The source code presented here is for educational purposes.
 You may freely reuse and amend this code for use in your own apps.